Financial-Times/o-message/README.md

 </div>
 ```

-If you have applied the `o-message-inner` modifier to your message, you can add additional, entirely optional, content:
+If you have applied the `o-message--inner` modifier to your message, you can add additional, entirely optional, content:

 ```diff
 -<div class="o-message o-message--alert o-message--error" data-o-component="o-message">